Critical behavior of the Schwinger model via gauge-invariant VUMPS: Locating the critical point

 To quantify the sensitivity of $m_{c,V}/g$ to $V$ and the fitting method, we compute $m_{c,V}/g$ for many random choices \footnote{ We fix a set $V^{(0)}_{ga}$ of real numbers, for example $V^{(0)}_{ga=0.1} = \{0.333$, $0.3331$, $0.3332$, $0.3333$, $0.3334\}$, and uniformly sample $V_{ga}$ from the set $\left\{V_{ga}\subseteq V_{ga}^{(0)} \, \middle| \, |V_{ga}|\geq 3\right\}$.} of $V$ and two choices of the polynomial.
 We then choose ``good fits" of $(ga,(m/g)_*)$, which we define to be those with the reduced chi-squared between 0.8 and 1.2.
 The resulting samples of $m_{c,V}/g$ are displayed in FIG.~\ref{fig:dist_mcs}, with the error bars indicating the uncertainties obtained by fitting~\cite{10.5555/1403886}.
 The red-circle data points are obtained by fitting with a polynomial $C_0+C_1 ga+C_2 (ga)^2$ the data for $(ga,(m/g)_*)$ obtained for $ga=0.1,0.2,0.3,0.4$ and various choices of $V$.
 For the estimate of $(m/g)_c$, we take the median value $M$ in this sample.
 As the estimate of the uncertainty in $(m/g)_c$, we take the sum of the median distance from $M$ and the median value of the uncertainty in $m_{c,V}$.
 Our final estimate for the continuum critical mass with uncertainty is

-The above fits show that the coefficient $C_1$ of $ga$ is rather small, motivating us to fit the data for $(ga,m_*/g)$ with $C_0+C_2 (ga)^2$.
+The above fits show that the coefficient $C_1$ of $ga$ is rather small, as was originally observed in~\cite{Dempsey:2022nys} for a simulation with the mass shift (10).
+This motivates us to fit the data for $(ga,m_*/g)$ with $C_0+C_2 (ga)^2$.
 This gives the blue-star ($ga=0.1,0.2,0.3,0.4$) and brown-cross ($ga=0.1,0.2,0.3$) data points shown in FIG.~\ref{fig:dist_mcs}.
 The procedure in the previous paragraph gives estimates for $(m/g)_c$ as $0.333552(1)$ and $0.333554(2)$ for the data sets, respectively.
 These values are smaller than but consistent with~(\ref{eq:critical point}).